webplatform/docs/concepts/Internet_and_Web/how_browsers_work/index.md

 The render tree contains rectangles with visual attributes like color and dimensions.
 The rectangles are in the right order to be displayed on the screen.

-After the construction of the render tree it goes through a "[[#layout|layout]]" process.
+After the construction of the render tree it goes through a "[[#Layout|layout]]" process.
 This means giving each node the exact coordinates where it should appear on the screen.
 The next stage is [[#Painting|painting]] - the render tree will be traversed and each node will be painted using the UI backend layer.

 It's important to understand that this is a gradual process.
 For better user experience, the rendering engine will try to display contents on the screen as soon as possible.
 It will not wait until all HTML is parsed before starting to build and layout the render tree.
 Parts of the content will be parsed and displayed, while the process continues with the rest of the contents that keeps coming from the network.